Team: Children with Disabilities

 Hours: 37 hours per week

 Interview Date: TBC

 In Children’s Services we want every child to have the chance to reach their full potential.
 By promoting independence, we help support them to make their own choices and become part of the community.
 Our Short Break and Residential Services play a big part in this; offering accommodation, overnight short breaks and social opportunities to children with disabilities.
-As a Support Officer, you’ll help support these children/young people to expand their knowledge and skills.
+As a Deputy Unit Manager, you’ll work alongside the Registered manager and other Deputy managers to lead a team which supports these children/young people to expand their knowledge and skills.
 By helping every child find their greatness, you can find yours too.

 Our team at Maythorn are passionate about providing children within our care a 'home from home' environment which is safe, stimulating and welcoming.
 We are situated in Biggleswade, a rural town in Central Bedfordshire with good transport links providing easy acccess to the A1, M1 and train links.
 Only 30 minutes travelling time from Stevenage, Cambridge and Milton Keynes, we are ideally situated if you are looking to commute.

-As a Support Officer you will help ensure the physical, emotional and identified personal care needs of children and young people are met through the provision of a supportive and caring environment.
-You will also work with young people and others to assess needs and to work jointly in the preparation, implementation and delivery of Care Plans, maintaining the development of positive child care practice, in keeping with the aims and objectives of the service.
+As a Deputy Unit Manager, you will ensure that the service meets the physical, emotional and identified personal care needs of children and young people through the provision of a supportive and caring environment.
+You will also lead the team to work with young people and others in order to assess needs, working jointly in the preparation, implementation and delivery of Care Plans, thus maintaining the development of positive child care practice in keeping with the aims and objectives of the service.

 - Good communication and listening skills

 - Recognises cultural diversity